peejaywk/VinylRack/testing.md

 6. Repeat the above steps using a mobile device if possible.

 #### Test Notes
-The correct products were found and displayed when searching by artist name, album name or a string in the product description.
+The correct products were found and displayed when searching by artist name, album name or a string in the product description on desktop devices.
 If the search string was found in more than one product then the correct number of products were returned and displayed.

+The search wasn't functioning when the nav bar had been collapsed for mobile deives.
+See [Bugs & Issues](#bugsissues) section below for details and how this problems was resolved.

 Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
 Repeated tests using a Samsung Galaxy S8 mobile device with no issues.